hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 @hiiamboris is your memory marker experiment something @loziniak could use locally?

 [17:26:27](#EBhaCkOtSaY1M-5Npv4N70hmGpbiTmASRtNpzCvkOgM) <hiiamboris (NOT THIS ONE)>:
-Not if he cannot reproduce it himself Ì†ΩÌ∏â
+Not if he cannot reproduce it himself üòâ

 [17:26:35](#U1svvNgsXQ_tnj5uOTVbOIYABQ01NNn1JsO-yKTZEtw) <hiiamboris (NOT THIS ONE)>:
 And it's 1.5 years old already...